lambci/lambci/README.md

 versions for you.

-Call it with the Python version you want (currently: `3.7.2`, `3.6.8` or `system`, which will use the 2.7 version already installed on Lambda) – omitting it defaults to `3.7.2`:
+Call it with the Python version you want (currently: `3.7.2`, `3.6.8` or `system`, which will use the 2.7 version already installed on Lambda):

 ```json
 {